cadzchua/Airmd/README.md

 Install Kadeck (or other monitoring tool) and connect to `kafka (localhost:9092)` monitor the topics and consumer to validate that the proxy is working.
 If the proxy failed to work as intended, the file to edit would be the `zilla.yml` file.

 Tip: Also check the Dockerfile to make sure you are exposing the port that you are using.

+## Contributing

+Contributions are welcome!
+Please fork this repository, make your changes, and submit a pull request.

+1. Star and fork the repository.
+2. Create a new branch: `git checkout -b my-feature-branch`
+3. Make your changes.
+4. Commit your changes: `git commit -m 'Add some feature'`
+5. Push to the branch: `git push master my-feature-branch`
+6. Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Authors

+The portfolio project is maintained by cadzchua.

+## Contact

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/caddenchua/).